 Palau Community College regularly evaluates and improves the quality and currency of all instructional programs offered in the name of the institution.
 Academic degree programs and academic courses both pre-collegiate and collegiate levels are evaluated regularly through program reviews and course assessments.
 Course assessment is implemented using the semester-by-semester course offering.
 Courses offered in the fall scheduled under the semester-by-semester course offering for fall must be assessed at the end of every fall semester.
-Courses offered in the spring scheduled under the semester-by-semester course offering for spring are assessed at the end of every spring semester.
-There are also courses offered every semester, such as internship courses, developmental courses and lower level English and math courses.
+Courses offered in the spring scheduled under the semester-by-semester course offering for spring are assessed at the end of every semester, such as internship courses, developmental courses and lower level English and math courses.
 These courses must be assessed once a year.
 Courses offered every semester may be assessed every semester should the department or program faculty decide to assess every time the course is offered.